h0mbre/h0mbre.github.io/_posts/2019-05-08-SLAE_TCP_Egg_Hunter.md

 ## Introduction

-*If I have seen further than others, it is by standing upon the shoulders of giants.*
+*"If I have seen further than others, it is by standing upon the shoulders of giants."*

 *-Isaac Newton*